 There are numerous support services designed to assist students with the challenges of university.
-Please see the Student Development Centre web site for a description of the full array of services: http://www.sdc.uwo.ca/.
-Learning Skills Services offers one-on-one assistance with academic issues: http://www.sdc.uwo.ca/learning/.
-Other services include Student Health Services http://www.shs.uwo.ca/student/studenthealthservices.html, the Registrar's Office http://www.registrar.uwo.ca/ and the Ombuds Office -- http://www.uwo.ca/ombuds/.
+Please see Academic Support and Engagement web site for a description of the full array of services.
+Learning Skills Services offers one-on-one assistance with academic issues.
+Other services include the Registrar's Office and the Ombuds Office.